-- reaction to medications, including corticosteroids, cyproheptadine, and tricyclic antidepressants
+- reactions to certain medications, such as corticosteroids, cyproheptadine, and tricyclic antidepressants

-- diabetes (a chronic condition in which the body has trouble regulating blood sugar levels)
+- diabetes, a chronic condition in which your body has trouble regulating blood sugar levels

 - Are you trying to diet?

 - Have you gained or lost a substantial amount of weight?

 - Did your eating habits change prior to your increased appetite?